levipe01/FEC-Modules-PLevin/README.md

-# Spot-A-Fly - Top Tracks Microservice
+# Sho Smart - Similar Products Microservice
 A clone of an Amazon product page.

 ![](CloneAzonDemo.gif)